Mental Health Facilities Saginaw County, MI

 Child And Family Services Of Saginaw

-Child And Family Services Of Saginaw is a mental health clinic in Saginaw County, Michigan, located at 2806 Davenport Avenue, 48602 zip code.
-Child And Family Services Of Saginaw offers outpatient treatment.
-Child And Family Services Of Saginaw provides individual psychotherapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+Child And Family Services Of Saginaw is a mental health treatment clinic in Saginaw County, Michigan, located at 2806 Davenport Avenue, 48602 zip code.
+Child And Family Services Of Saginaw provides outpatient treatment.
+Child And Family Services Of Saginaw provides group therapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, young adults and children / adolescents.
 Child And Family Services Of Saginaw also supports people with PTSD and people with trauma.
-Some other services provided by Child And Family Services Of Saginaw include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided by Child And Family Services Of Saginaw consist of family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

 Learn More